meditohq/medito-app/README.md

 - App: [GNU AFFERO GENERAL PUBLIC LICENSE](https://github.com/meditohq/medito-app/blob/master/LICENSE).
 - Our original content is licensed under a Creative Commons licence.
 For more information please refer to [meditofoundation.org/license](https://meditofoundation.org/license).
 - Sometimes we aggregate content from other sources that do not have the same license.
 This content is generally not published under "Medito".
 Make sure to respect the original copyright.
 Now that you know, we cannot be held responsible if you are miss-using this content.
-If you need more info, reach us on slack or by email.
+If you need more info, reach us on Discord or by email.

 Medito Foundation https://meditofoundation.org/.